Current Conditions - Craters of the Moon

 • Be prepared for your visit.
 Snow and ice may be present on the road or trails at any time.

-• Drinking water is only available in the visitor center when open.
-Vault toilets are available 24 hours at the Lava Flow Campground, Devils Orchard, and Tree Molds areas.
+• Drinking water and restrooms are only available in the visitor center when open.

 • Check the local weather forecast before driving to the park.
 The park is open 24 hours but temporary closures of the Loop Road may occur due to icy conditions.